Use our life insurance calculator to find out how much life insurance you need to give you and your family ultimate peace of mind.

 1. Calculate your needs.

 First things first, you need to know how much term life insurance to purchase.
 (And here’s something shocking: most families don’t get enough.)
-There’s a lot of factors at play here, like your income, debt, estimated funeral expenses, familial obligations, and more.
+There are a lot of factors at play here, like your income, debt, estimated funeral expenses, familial obligations, and more.
 In a few cases, your employer-sponsored free life insurance benefit may cover all these costs, but most only scratch the surface.
-To easily determine how much you’d need to give peace of mind to your beneficiaries, click here to access our interactive calculator.
-(We do the math for you!)

 2. Get your quote.

-Most life insurance quotes (like this one) are free, and don’t come with strings attached.
+Most life insurance quotes are free and don’t come with strings attached.
 Be sure to get a few quotes from different life insurance providers, as prices can vary drastically.